cloudflare/gokeyless/README.md

     0x03 - Client's IP address,
     0x11 - Opcode,
     0x12 - Payload,
+    0x13 - CustomFuncName, (for use with opcode 0x24)

 A requests contains a header and the following items: